SarthakSingh7/My-CodeChef-Solutions/README.md

 # My-CodeChef-Solutions-Python
-This repository has a collection of my codechef submissions written in Python
+This repository has a collection of my CodeChef submissions written in Python

 I hope that the solutions will be useful for you